ValentinMaftei/Lambda-NFA-to-DFA/README.md

 The input data contains on the first line n (the number of nodes) and m (the number of transitions).
 On the following m lines, the transitions of each automaton are described.
 On line m + 2 is the index of the initial state.
 On line m + 3 is a number nf (the number of final states) followed by the indices of the final states, separated by a space.
-Line m+ 4 contains ni, the number of input strings, and on the following ni lines, the strings themselves.

 The output data, for each string: contains YES, if the word is accepted and a possible route, or NO, otherwise.

 Example input data in file: